Why The Trophy Photo?

 Friend - That's a very reasonable response, thank you.
 I still don't get the trophy photos but do appreciate what you said.

 So Why The Trophy Photo?

-I called my friend, Jen “The Archer” Cordaro to pick her brain on the topic of Trophy Photos and she reminded me that there are many reasons people take photographs.
+I called my friend, Jen “The Archer” Cordaro to pick her brain on the topic of Trophy Photos .
+She reminded me that there are many reasons people take photographs.
 She shared with me that in the Victorian Era it was common to take Post-Mortem photos of and with family members.
 Creepy now, but common practice in that time.
 Journalists take photographs to document, not necessarily to celebrate.
-The point is that the “why” behind a photo taken is different for everyone.
+The point is that the “why” behind a photo is different for everyone.

-So if the reason behind taking a photo is different for everyone, then the reason for taking a photo with a hunted animal isn’t going to be the same for each hunter, nor is it going to be much different than someone else’s reasons for taking a photograph of something else.
+If the reason behind taking a photo is different for everyone, then the reason for taking a photo with a hunted animal isn’t going to be the same for every hunter, nor is it going to be much different than someone else’s reasons for taking a photograph of something else.
 It is documentation of an accomplishment, or to capture a memory.
 Of course the term “accomplishment” is different for hunters vs non-hunters.
-People, who have never hunted or don’t know much about the process think it is similar to a photo taken with road kill….a photo with a dead animal for the sake of showing off the blood, guts and glory.
+People who have never hunted or don’t know much about the process think it is similar to a photo taken with road kill; a photo with a dead animal for the sake of showing off the blood, guts and glory.
 Not really.